-Pennsylvania has been approved (on August 24th) by FEMA for the $300 weekly payment under the LWA program, which provides supplemental payments to eligible unemployment benefits claimants who have been unemployed, partially unemployed, or unable or unavailable to work due to disruptions caused by COVID-19.
-The L&I department has already begun work on the technology requirements necessary for this program and anticipates being able to deliver funds to eligible claimants starting September 17th (see latest LWA payout tracker by state ).
+Pennsylvania had been approved (on August 24th) by FEMA for the $300 weekly payment under the LWA program, which provides supplemental payments to eligible unemployment benefits claimants who have been unemployed, partially unemployed, or unable or unavailable to work due to disruptions caused by COVID-19.
+The L&I department has updated technology requirements necessary for this program and started making payments to eligible claimants starting September 17th (see latest LWA payout tracker by state ).
 A maximum of 6 weeks or $1800 of payments have been funded by FEMA.

-Note – LWA payments are made at the end of each week, meaning you will receive your LWA payments after you
+Note – LWA payments are being made in multiple batches, meaning you will receive your LWA payments after you

 are paid benefit payments for one of the qualifying programs.
 This will result in your regular benefits and